a7mdfre7at/a7mdfre7at/README.md

 ### I'm a Husband, Father and Developer!!

-- 🔭 I just launched a .net library: [Autofac.DependenciesScanner][repo], get a look!
+- 🔭 I just launched a .net library: [Masterly.Specification][repo], get a look!
 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other repos authors
 - 🥅 2021 Goals: Contribute more to Open Source projects